 T cells are lymphocytes developed from bone marrow-derived stem cells that are selected and differentiate in the thymus and play a key role along with B cells in the adaptive immune response (Alberts et al., 2002).
 T cells have many functions, including mediating cell death of virally infected and cancerous cells, producing cytokines and chemokines to recruit other immune cells, and activation of B cells, including antibody production and immunoglobulin class switching (Alberts et al., 2002).
 These T cells are referred to as T effector (Teff) cells when active.
-They consist of CD4 and CD8 subsets.
-The CD4 T cells are considered helpers in promoting both CD8 T cells and B cell responses.
-Whereas the CD8 T cells are often more cytotoxic and not very efficient in helping CD4 T cells and B cells.
-While important for preventing illness from pathogens and cancer, unguarded CD8 T cell responses can lead to damage of healthy tissue, and the development of autoimmune disease.
+They consist of CD4+ and CD8+ subsets.
+The CD4+ T cells are considered helpers in promoting both CD8 T cells and B cell responses, whereas the CD8+ T cells are often more cytotoxic and not very efficient in helping CD4+ T cells and B cells.
+While important for preventing illness from pathogens and cancer, self-reactive CD8+ T cell responses can lead to damage of healthy tissue, and the development of autoimmune disease.
 Thus, immune homeostasis, commonly known as immune tolerance, requires a counterbalance to regulate immunity.

 Peripheral immune regulation is governed by a specific T cell subset, regulatory T cells (Tregs), that function as the master controller of autoimmunity.
-Tregs, defined by the expression of the transcription factor, FOXP3, and the expression of self-reactive T Cell receptors (TCRs) are critical in controlling the homeostasis of the immune system both systemically and during localized immune responses (Ochs et al., 2007; Rudensky, 2011; Ramsdell and Ziegler, 2014).

-Patients deficient in FOXP3 function and thus, Tregs, develop IPEX disease, an often-lethal systemic autoimmunity.
+Tregs, defined by the expression of the transcription factor FOXP3 and the expression of self-reactive T cell receptors (TCRs), are critical in controlling the homeostasis of the immune system both systemically and during localized immune responses (Ochs et al., 2007; Rudensky, 2011; Ramsdell and Ziegler, 2014).
+Patients deficient in FOXP3 function and thus, Tregs, develop IPEX disease, an often-lethal disease characterized by systemic autoimmunity.

 Tregs use multiple mechanisms to balance immunity: directly through interactions with the same antigen presenting cell of the Teff cells, and indirectly via bystander suppression where a self-antigen promotes Treg activity, including cytokine production, to dampen a response of nearby Teff cells reactive to different antigens.
 Treg cells can also inhibit innate immune cell activation.
 Finally, Tregs can influence other cells recruited to the inflamed microenvironment to become regulatory cells, so-called "infectious tolerance" reinforcing the regulatory response (Vignali et al., 2008).
-In addition, Tregs also promote repair of damage by releasing tissue and stem cell factors.
 This multifaceted activity of Tregs provides a means to reduce inflammation with one cell type but via many different mechanisms.
-These mechanisms are dependent on the activation of the Treg by its respective antigen.
-This specific receptor-mediated activation controls and directs activity.
-Thus, Treg and Treg- friendly immune therapies are being developed to promote immune therapeutic effects to promote immune homeostasis in a variety of autoimmune and transplant related diseases.
+In addition, Tregs also promote tissue repair by releasing various tissue repair and stem cell factors.
+These varied activities are dependent on the activation of the Treg by its respective antigen.
+Thus, Treg and Treg-supportive immune therapies are being developed to promote immune therapeutic effects to promote immune homeostasis in a variety of autoimmune and transplant related diseases.

-2.2.3.
-Preclinical Antigen-Specific Treg Studies
+2.3.1.
+Nonclinical Antigen-Specific Treg Studies